pubmikeb/code-quality-configs/README.md

 To use these configurations in another project:

-1. Copy the `linters` folder, `.editorconfig`, and `prettier.config.mjs` to the root directory of the target project.
+1. Copy the `linters` folder, `.editorconfig`, `prettier.config.mjs`, and `.prettierignore` to the root directory of the target project.
 2. Add and install the required dependencies.
 3. Configure the IDE if required.